cronofy/cronofy-php/README.md

 [API documentation](https://www.cronofy.com/developers/api/#upsert-event)

-To create/update an event in the user's calendar:
+To create or update an event in the user's calendar:

 ```php
 $cronofy = new Cronofy\Cronofy([